icebert04/icebert04.github.io/_posts/2018-3-13-talk-to-strangers.md

 This 656,590 hectares of land is also blessed with beautiful surroundings and touristic places like the New Isreal's eco-tourism park that is situated at the foot of Mt.
 Apo.
 You also have the option to feel the breeze of nature of the Majestic Asik-Asik Falls.

-Did you know that Rubber farmer in Cotobato produces a minimum monthly income of P36,000.00 per hectare or a minimum annual income of P432,000.00 per hectare?
+Did you know that a Rubber farmer in Cotobato produces a minimum monthly income of P36,000.00 per hectare or a minimum annual income of P432,000.00 per hectare?
 Aside from the high demand of rubber products in the world market, rubber trees can be intercropped with other crops including livestock.
 A very good place for retirement....
 Hhhhmmmm???